 Instead, approach the problem like an adult and speak to the person face to face.
 Don’t be overly confrontational or nasty, but make sure you’re firm and that your grievances are heard.

 Communication is crucial in any relationship, no matter whether we’re talking about your significant other or your housemate.
 Don’t expect your housemates to be able to read your mind and pick up on the subtle changes in your mood: talk to them and let them know how you’re feeling.

 If you’re not in the mood to party and just want some time to yourself, tell someone.
 If you’ve got a concern with someone’s failure to contribute to household cleaning, raise it with them as soon as you can.
 Letting things fester is only going to make things worse.

 - Privacy.
-Don’t go busting in on anyone in the shower.
+Don’t go bursting in on anyone in the shower.

 - Belongings.
 Stop “borrowing” your roomie’s laptop without asking.